-Some studies have shown in the past 20 to 10 years, correlation between international and domestic stocks has increased.
+Some studies have shown in the past 20 to 10 years, a correlation between international and domestic stocks has increased.
 This was also shown anecdotally during the 2008-2009 recession.
 Based upon this, I've decided it's best to spread my stock investments throughout the world.

 Mind you, it's almost impossible with today's multinational companies to get completely accurate percentages invested in each of these areas.
 For example, companies like Coca-Cola have operations in all parts of the world.
-They, in fact, have business in each of the sectors mentioned.
+They, in fact, have a business in each of the sectors mentioned.
 So when owning an S&P 500 fund, most people consider it domestic only.
 When in fact, over the past 10 years S&P 500 stocks have dramatically increased into international and emerging markets.
 Like I mention in my Morningstar review, I recommend their X-Ray service to determine if your asset allocation is on target.
 Not just your bond/stock ratio but also geographic regions and sectors.

 Most books on asset allocation discuss stocks only.
 Little is mentioned about bond allocation (I guess because most consider bonds ‘boring').
 The questions I've had with bond allocation:

 - How much do you allocate for inflation-based bonds (i.e. TIPS)?

 - How much for corporate bonds or foreign bonds?

 William Bernstein in his latest book “The Investor's Manifesto” mentions total bond allocation, but did not go into much detail.
 He does state when investing in bonds, you should be mostly short-term (i.e. 5-10 years or less).
 Very little of your asset allocation should be in long-term bonds.
 Based upon his research, I've set up our bond allocation as follows: